That-Ski-Freak/MarkdownPublic/Project Gamma Information Dump.md

 - Hand - Your hand.

 ### 5 different "colors" or kinds of cards etc
 they're going to be based off of something in birdsandbees' ttrpg world, so haven't decided on them yet.
+Edit: they're currently called sources.

 ### Card Types:
 There are multiple card types: